tum-vision/povar/README.md

-# Power Variable Projection for Initialization-Free Large-Scale Bundle Adjustment, ArXiv
+# Power Variable Projection for Initialization-Free Large-Scale Bundle Adjustment, ECCV 2024

 Welcome to the official page of the paper [Power Variable Projection for Initialization-Free Large-Scale Bundle Adjustment](https://arxiv.org/pdf/2405.05079).